zeightOFFICIAL/portrait-manager/README.md

 ### Copyrights
 1. Program license: GPL-2.0 license, conditions listed in LICENSE (https://github.com/zeightOFFICIAL/portrait-manager-pathfinder/blob/master/LICENSE)
 2. All rights for Visual Studio 2022 belongs to Microsoft (https://www.microsoft.com/)
+3. All rights for Pathfinder: Kingmaker belongs to Owlcat Games (https://owlcat.games/)
-3. All rights for Pathfinder: Kingmaker and Pathfinder: Wrath of the Righteous belongs to Owlcat Games (https://owlcat.games/)
+4. All rights for Pathfinder: Wrath of the Righteous belongs to Owlcat Games (https://owlcat.games/)
+5. All rights for Warhammer 40000: Rogue Trader belongs to Owlcat Games (https://owlcat.games/)
-4. All rights for https://www.nexusmods.com/pathfinderkingmaker/mods/92 belongs to Nexus Mods (https://www.nexusmods.com/) and Citrus457 (https://www.nexusmods.com/pathfinderkingmaker/users/60287596)
+6. All rights for https://www.nexusmods.com/pathfinderkingmaker/mods/92 belongs to Nexus Mods (https://www.nexusmods.com/) and Citrus457 (https://www.nexusmods.com/pathfinderkingmaker/users/60287596)
-5. Images and icons used in program belongs to Owlcat Games (https://owlcat.games/)
+7. Images and icons used in program belongs to Owlcat Games (https://owlcat.games/)
-6. Used font Bebas Neue belongs to its creator (https://fonts.google.com/specimen/Bebas+Neue)
+8. Used font Bebas Neue belongs to its creator Ryoichi Tsunekawa (https://fonts.google.com/specimen/Bebas+Neue, http://dharmatype.com)
+9. Used font Bebas Neue for cyrillics belons to its creator Ryoichi Tsunekawa and AA (https://fonts-online.ru/fonts/bebas-neue-cyrillic, http://dharmatype.com)
-7. All rights to Custom Npc Portraits (https://www.nexusmods.com/pathfinderwrathoftherighteous/mods/346, https://www.nexusmods.com/pathfinderkingmaker/mods/100) belongs to edvin76 (https://www.nexusmods.com/pathfinderkingmaker/users/1599293), (https://github.com/edvin76/CustomNpcPortraits)<br>
-    7.b.
-Please note, that I am not using any of Assets of Custom Npc Portraits.
+10. All rights to Custom Npc Portraits (https://www.nexusmods.com/pathfinderwrathoftherighteous/mods/346, https://www.nexusmods.com/pathfinderkingmaker/mods/100) belongs to edvin76 (https://www.nexusmods.com/pathfinderkingmaker/users/1599293), (https://github.com/edvin76/CustomNpcPortraits).
+Please note, that none of the Assets of Custom Npc Portraits is used, just its result<br>

 <b>Inform: if your owner's rights have been violated; if you encounter any errors; if you have suggestions for improving functionality/optimization.
 Disclaimer: This is not a product of Owlcat Games, it is developed by a third party.
 Every image used and processed in this application does not belong to me.
 Clients (users) of this application are responsible for selecting a specific image and subsequent use of the processed image.
 This program only allows users to modify images more easily.
 Whether they are protected or not, selecting an image and its use is entirely at the discretion of the user.
 Custom NPC Portrait does not belong to me, but to edvin76, I do not utilize any of the assets.</b>